Lancaster Car Accident Lawyer

 All drivers owe a duty to other motorists to follow the rules of the road, pay attention to conditions, and operate in a reasonable manner.
 When they fail to live up to this duty, they may be held liable for the consequences.
 Their conduct is usually judged against what a reasonable person would do in the same circumstances.

 For example, if a reasonable driver would look both ways before pulling out of a parking lot, and a driver fails to do so and hits another vehicle, a Lancaster car accident attorney could demonstrate that the failure to make that reasonable move caused an accident.
 Violation of driving rules, such as speed limits and restrictions on the use of handheld phones, could also be used to demonstrate negligence.
+A knowledgeable attorney could help determine car accident liability and help the injured person recover compensation for their injuries.

 Statute of Limitations